Amish Produce Auctions

 The Oxford Produce Auction has signs up asking you not to sell/resell produce on auction grounds outside of the auction.
 You wouldn’t do it at any other business, so don’t do it here.
 Respect that this is their business.
 (I have seen people openly reselling stuff and it’s rude!)
 You don’t go to a beer store and buy a case of beer and then sell it by the can in the parking lot, right?
 So don’t do it here either.

 And in the end, it is so worth it!
 Here are some of my produce auction finds.

 And you can sometimes find unusual, great stuff.
 My friend Jen got huge pots of mums for $2 each.
 That same day, we split this box of carrots, just $3 each!

 In closing, I can usually get a whole trunk full of produce for about $20.
-It’s locally grown, often chemical free and much better quality than what I find in the stores.
+It’s locally grown, often chemical free and much better quality than what I find in a grocery store.
 But mind you, it is work.
 It takes a few hours to go and do it, and it takes many hours once you get home.
-But to have delicious produce all winter long…I am willing to do the work.
+But to have delicious, local, produce all winter long…I am willing to do the work.